czembower/puppet-blob/README.md

 environment with appropriately scoped access permission.
 Alternate methods require sensitive credentials to be present in the manifest.
 In contrast, the 'client ID' method is bound to a verified identity and therefore carries a considerably lower risk factor.

+Please open an issue at the Project URL if you would like to see support for alternative authentication methods.